wbfrancis/ScreenCloud/backend/README.md

         "scripts": preuploaded_script_data
 }

-where preuploaded_script_data is a list/array that follows this format [
+where preuploaded_script_data is a list/array that follows this format (but also check out movielist.py to see exactly what preuploaded_script_data looks like):

+NOTE: the characters variable is a list of 2-tuples (or just a 2 element array in JavaScript) sorted in order of most lines to fewest lines.

+[
 	{
 		"id": 0,
 		"title": "",
 		"author": "",
-        		"characterNames": [‘john’, ‘daisy’, ‘tim’]
+		"characters": [
+			[characterNameString,NumberOfLines],
+			[‘daisy’,40],
+			[‘tim’,30]
+		]
 	},
 	{
 		"id": 1,
 		"title": "",
 		"author": "",
-        		"characterNames": [‘john’, ‘daisy’, ‘tim’]
+		"characters": [
+			['jimbo',80],
+			[‘daisy’,40],
+			[‘tim’,30]
+		]
 	},
 		… etc
 ]